-The best agent for you is the one who loves your work and will work hard to sell it.
+There is no "perfect" agent: The best agent for you is the one who loves your work and will work hard to sell it.
 That isn't always the biggest name or the one with the most sales.
 A brand-new agent working at a reputable agency might be the perfect person to sell your work and grow your career as they grow theirs.
 Don't write off an agent just because they're new or young or small.
 New agents work with established agents, so they have the full weight of their agency behind them.

-Before you query anyone, make sure your novel is the best it can be.
+Be ready to query: Before you query anyone, make sure your novel is the best it can be.
 You only get one shot here, so don't blow it by querying too soon.

 Don't Sweat the Small Stuff